thibault-wch/A-Unified-3D-Cross-Modality-Synthesis-Codebase/preprocess/README.md

   └─ subject_ids.xlsx (ADNI subjects used in our experiments)
 ```

 In this pipeline, we use several **important** neuroimaging software packages, including **ANTs, FSL,** and **FreeSurfer**, for the corresponding preprocessing steps.
-Note that the atlas to be registered must be in MNI space with a voxel resolution of 1mm × 1mm × 1mm.
+Note that the atlas to be registered must be in MNI space with a voxel resolution of `1mm × 1mm × 1mm`.

 Additionally, unlike previous work that relies on alignment to **the MNI152 space** for processing, our approach emphasizes **individual differences** in the generative process, and alignment to the MNI152 standard space is not a requirement in this study.

-If you find our preprocessing steps useful or if our project contributes to your work, please consider 🌟 our repository and citing the corresponding software and the following paper:
+If you find our preprocessing steps useful or if our project contributes to your work, please consider 🌟 our repository and citing **the corresponding software**❕ and the following paper:

 ```
 @article{wang2024joint,